hpcleuven/VscDocumentation/source/software/git.rst

 ::

-   git config --global user.name \"Kurt Lust\" git config --global user.email kurt.lust@uantwerpen.be git config --global core.editor vi
+   git config --global user.name "Kurt Lust" git config --global user.email kurt.lust@uantwerpen.be git config --global core.editor vi

-These settings are stored in the file .gitconfig in your home directory (OS X, Linux, Cygwin).
+These settings are stored in the file ``.gitconfig`` in your home directory (OS X, Linux, Cygwin).
 The file is a simple user-editable text file.

 Some remarks on accessing a remote repository using command line tools